lojak57/drydriveTempTracker/rulesforai.md

 3. **Document Compliance**: Digital workflow and automated tracking
 4. **Administrative Tools**: User management and system configuration

-This application represents a complete digital transformation of oil field transport operations, providing comprehensive visibility, workflow optimization, and data-driven decision making across all organizational roles.
+This application represents a complete digital transformation of oil field transport operations, providing comprehensive visibility, workflow optimization, and data-driven decision making across all organizational roles with special emphasis on the mobile-first driver workflow that serves as the operational foundation for field activities.